 Stephen Bradford, a senior mental health adviser at Birkbeck University, encourages mindfulness meditation as a relaxation technique that effectively lowers stress levels.
 The calming practice works by focusing on deep breathing and in the present moment.
 Students can join meditation classes for a guided experience; listen to meditation practice exercises on CDs or YouTube videos or on smartphone-enabled meditation apps.

 Eat right for your wellbeing

-A balanced diet works towards three main goals: supporting optimum physical health, promoting the ‘feel good’ factor and providing proper nutrition to work and study harder for longer.
+A balanced diet works towards three main goals: supporting optimum physical health, promoting the 'feel good' factor and providing harder to longer.
 Study-friendly foods include flax seeds, salmon, tuna, blueberries and whole grains.

 Use the support services at your university

-Universities provide students with student support services aimed at supporting students academically as well as emotionally.
-These support networks are wide-ranging and can include drop-in clinics, well-being groups, student-run nightlines, Chaplaincies, personal tutors, student-run nightlines and hall tutors.
+Universities provide students with student support services as academically as well as emotionally.
+These support networks are wide-ranging and include drop-in clinics, well-being groups, student-run night lines, chaplaincies, personal tutors, student-run night lines and hall tutors.

-Good mental health is one of the most fundamental of conditions that need to be met to empower and enable you to reach your potential.
-Reaching out and seeking help is critical to managing high stress levels.
+Good mental health is one of the most fundamental conditions that need to be met with empowering and enable you to reach your potential.
+Reaching out and seeking help is critical to managing high-stress levels.
 A rich and rewarding university experience depends on how well you take care of and protect your well-being.

 No comments yet.
 Be the first to post a comment